 In the instant case, Julissa Bradshaw (“Bradshaw”) was a medical biller for Pyramid Healthcare Solutions, Inc. (“Pyramid”).
 She held a policy through Reliance Standard Life Insurance Company (“Reliance”) for both short-term and long-term disability coverage.
 Her coverage under this policy began on May 1, 2013.
 When Bradshaw was hired by Pyramid, she was several weeks into a pregnancy.
 She was later diagnosed with “mild preeclampsia” on November 4, 2013, and had elevated blood pressure.
 On November 8, 2013, Bradshaw had a baby girl.
 She soon left the hospital on November 10 and maintained steady blood pressure.

-By November 17, 2013, she had begun to experience nausea, headache, and dizziness.
+By November 17, 2013, she had begun to experience nausea, headaches, and dizziness.
 After an MRI, it was determined that Bradshaw had experienced a stroke.
 Bradshaw’s discharge summary from the hospital stated that “[h]ypertension” was “contributory to [Bradshaw’s] stroke” and “[t]here was likely some residual deficit from her preeclamptic childbirth.”
 Thereafter, she submitted a long-term disability claim because she was unable to work due to coordination issues, anxiety, confusion, pain, dizziness, and forgetfulness.
 A neurologist, Dr. Ajay Arora stated that because of her issues with dizziness, balance, and coordination, Bradshaw was unable to go back to work.

 Because Bradshaw’s application for disability came within her first twelve months on the job, Reliance needed to investigate whether her condition was pre-existing.
 The policy states the following: